phpmyadmin/phpmyadmin/doc/bookmarks.rst

 ``*/``.
 Inside the comments, the special strings ``[VARIABLE{variable-number}]`` is used.
 Be aware that the whole query minus the SQL comments must be valid by itself, otherwise you won't be able to store it as a bookmark.
+Note also that the text 'VARIABLE' is case-sensitive.

 When you execute the bookmark, everything typed into the *Variables* input boxes on the query box page will replace the strings ``/*[VARIABLE{variable-number}]*/`` in